May 2025

 (Release ID: 1.59) New feature

-Visualize which environments a component’s artifacts are deployed to with the new component environment inventory view.
+Visualize the deployed environments from a component’s artifacts with the new component environment inventory view.

 (Release ID: 1.59) Feature enhancement